 - Place 2 dowel rods on either side of the dough.
 The distance between both the rods should not be more than the length of your rolling pin.

-- Roll the dough flat, making sure your rolling pin rolls on both the rods.
-This will ensure your cookie dough does not get any flatter than the diameter of the rods.
+- Roll the dough flat, making sure your rolling pin rolls on both the rods (see Notes 2 & 3)

 - Set the rods aside and peel off the parchment paper on top.